Realistic Polymer Clay Miniature Apples Tutorial

 • Sculpey does not dry out.

 • Store extra clay in aluminum foil or a Ziploc bag.
-Do not store it in an acrylic container.
+Do not store in an acrylic container.

-Want to do another delicious-looking polymer clay food project or need to make more dollhouse foods?
+Want to do another delicious looking polymer clay food project or need to make more dollhouse foods?
 Check out this post on a mini layer cake!